The Classes PPA-$k$: Existence from Arguments Modulo $k$: Equivalent Definitions

-\paragraph*{\imbal{k}{\ell} $\leq$ \groupl{k}{\ell} :} Consider an instance of \imbal{k}{\ell}.
+\paragraph*{$\bm{\imbal{k}{\ell} \leq \groupl{k}{\ell}}$ :} Consider an instance of the problem \imbal{k}{\ell}.
 Split every vertex $v$ into two vertices $v_{in}$ and $v_{out}$, such that $v_{in}$ gets all the incoming edges and $v_{out}$ gets all the outgoing edges.
-If $v$ was balanced, i.e.\ in-deg($v$) $=$ out-deg($v$) $= d$, then we add $k-d$ edges from $v_{out}$ to $v_{in}$.
+If $v$ was balanced, i.e., in-deg($v$) $=$ out-deg($v$) $= d$, then we add $k-d$ edges from $v_{out}$ to $v_{in}$.
 We can assume that out-deg($0^n$) $= \ell$ and in-deg($0^n$) $= 0$ (just create a copy of $0^n$ that takes in-deg($0^n$) incoming and outgoing edges), and thus out-deg($0^n_{out}$) $= \ell$ and in-deg($0^n_{in}$) $= 0$.
 Note that we are using multi-edges, which are not allowed in the definition of the problem.
-However, this is fine, since this is just an intermediate step of the reduction.
+However, this is not an issue, since this is just an intermediate step of the reduction.
 This new instance has the property that no vertex has both incoming and outgoing edges.
-Furthermore, any solution (i.e.\ a vertex with in- or out-degree not in $\{0,k\}$, except $0^n_{out}$) yields a solution of the original instance.
+Furthermore, any solution (i.e., a vertex with in- or out-degree not in $\{0,k\}$, except $0^n_{out}$) yields a solution of the original instance.